IPIC-Lab/SIRST-Detection-FC3-Net/README.md

 # CFC
 <img src="./images/CFC.png" width="500px"></img>
 # Cite.
-If this article is helpful to you, please cite it.
 Zhang, M., Yue, K., Zhang, J., Li, Y., & Gao, X. (2022, October).
 Exploring Feature Compensation and Cross-level Correlation for Infrared Small Target Detection.
 In Proceedings of the 30th ACM International Conference on Multimedia (pp. 1857-1865).